wuladf/Span-Representation-based-Biomedical-Image-Understanding/README.md

 ### Methods
 For both tasks, we implement SpanPubMedBert， which is a combination of SpanBert and PubMedBert.
 We first recognize the entities in figure caption and then classify the recognized entity roles, that is, pipelineing.

 We also implement a multitask-SpanPubMedBert(MtSpanPubMedBert) model, to alleviate the error accumulation in ner task.
 The code and result will upload in a few days.

+We have uploaded the code of MTLSpanBert!

 ### Results
 Purely pipeline: